carabina/Swiftest/README.md

 Experimental BDD "spec" framework for Apple's [Swift](https://developer.apple.com/swift/) language.
-Total work-in-progress.
-Goal is for this to be written in pure Swift, no Objective-C here.
+Total work-in-progress, but it is currently usable, if you check out the Example project.
+Goal is for this to be written in pure Swift.

 Inspired heavily by
 [RSpec](https://github.com/rspec/rspec), [Jasmine](http://jasmine.github.io/),